18 OKR Examples for Growth Teams (Real Data)

 • Generate 60 qualified enterprise opportunities (ACV $40K+)

-• Reduce enterprise sales cycle from 95 days to 70
+• Reduce enterprise sales cycle from 95 → 70 days

 • Reduce onboarding-related support tickets by 40%

-• Achieve 60%+ of trial users completing at least 3 core actions within 72 hours
+• Achieve 60%+ of trial users completing 3 core actions within 72 hours

 • Achieve NPS of 45+ among customers active for 60–90 days